linkonoid/objhtml/README.md

 # objhtml
-Library for generating html-elements on native Golang with application of object model.
 Implemented full generation of all html elements

 Usage:
 ```go